Spicy Broiled Shrimp

 - It’s important to arrange the shrimp in a single layer so they all cook at the same rate.
 I used individual casserole dishes and was a little careful about making the shrimp tails all face the same way so it would look nice, but you can use one casserole dish if that’s what you have.

-- The flavors that enhance the shrimp in this recipe are olive oil (or butter), fresh lemon juice, Worcestershire sauce, and a light sprinkling of Tony Chachere’s Creole Seasoning (affiliate link).
+- The flavors that enhance the shrimp in this recipe are olive oil or butter, fresh lemon juice, Worcestershire sauce, and a light sprinkling of Tony Chachere’s Creole Seasoning (affiliate link).

 - You can use any brand of Creole seasoning that you like, or make your own Creole Seasoning Blend.
 The Tony Chachere’s Seasoning does have salt, so be sure not to add any extra salt if you’re using that.

-- The bottom photo shows how the individual dishes of shrimp looked once they were doused with the seasonings.
-Have the rest of your meal ready before you begin cooking the shrimp, then just pop them under the broiler for 7-8 minutes and dinner is on the table!
+- Have the rest of your meal ready before you begin cooking the shrimp, then just pop them under the broiler for 7-8 minutes and dinner is on the table!

 Make it a low-carb Meal:

-Serve with a special side dish like Pan-Fried Asparagus Tips with Lemon Juice and Lemon Zest, Air Fryer Peppers and Onions, or Green Beans with Lemon, Parmesan, and Pine Nuts for a delicious low-carb meal.
+Serve the broiled shrimp with a special side dish like Pan-Fried Asparagus Tips with Lemon Juice and Lemon Zest, Air Fryer Peppers and Onions, or Green Beans with Lemon, Parmesan, and Pine Nuts for a delicious low-carb meal.
 It would also be good with Low-Carb Spicy Cauliflower Dirty Rice if you want more New Orleans flavors!

 More Shrimp Recipes You Might Like: